-Trainees consolidate subject knowledge in relation to number and place value, calculations, geometry, fluency and problem solving, measurement, statistics and fractions, decimals, percentages and ratio.
-Trainees consider progression within the Mathematics curriculum can be encouraged through the swift addressing of common misconceptions.
+Trainees develop subject knowledge in relation to number and place value, calculations, geometry, fluency and problem solving, measurement, statistics and fractions, decimals, percentages and ratio.
+Trainees have considered progression within the Mathematics curriculum can be encouraged through the swift addressing of common misconceptions.

-During their centre-based sessions they have considered a range of teaching and learning strategies which promote reasoning, problem solving and mastery.
+During their centre-based sessions they have considered a range of teaching and learning strategies which promote reasoning and mastery.